 My love for letter writing almost led me to decorate a feature wall in our house with elaborate wallpaper printed with large calligraphic envelopes.
 In the end I settled for a slightly more discreet mosaic of red postage stamps instead.
 Not because I am a stamp collector but because I like to study pretty stamps on envelopes and love the nostalgia of my husbands childhood stamp collection which he shared with his grandfather.
 Postage stamps nowadays seem to be more humdrum, with family friendly images of otters, badgers and birds.
 I crave the old elaborate stamps, the kinds you only find in fading monarchies or newly emerging countries where the stamps almost eclipse your flimsy postcard.
 I love to think of the joy of a child receiving a postcard from a foreign place or my little brother trying to figure out where in the world I am.

 And so it seems that while some things come and go, letter writing as old fashioned and out of date as it might seem still manages to persevere.
+I even have a Pinterest board dedicated to its art.
 Ultimately I think its about the time and effort that goes into a letter that make it special.
 The choice of paper and pen, the hunt for a postage stamp and the trip to the post box.
 The whole process signals to people that they matter.
 Sure, it would be so much easier to send a text or maybe not bother at all, but why not give someone the gift of a letter.